bvbohnen/x4-projects/API Functions.md

     - Cue to callback when the checkbox is clicked.
   * checked = false
     - Bool or int, if checked initially.
+    - Updateable
   * bgColor = Helper.defaultCheckBoxBackgroundColor
    - Color of background.
   * active = true
    - Bool, if the widget is active.

   onClick event returns:
-  * row, col, echo, event
+  * row, col, echo, event, id
   * checked
     - Int, 0 or 1, checkbox status after click.